theforeman/kafo/README.md

 ## Requirements

-Kafo is supported with Puppet versions 4.9+, 5 and 6.
+Kafo is supported with Puppet version 7.
 Puppet may be installed as a gem (add it to Gemfile) or through a package, including official AIO packages.

 ## How do I report bugs or contribute?